Developing and extending the offer

 - Any other pertinent details of the role

-- Completed reference checks from the candidate’s previous managers and file review for internal candidates.
+- Hiring managers should already have completed reference checks from the candidate’s previous managers and file review for internal candidates.

-- Confirmed that the salary offer has been approved by Human Resources and department approvers.
+- Hiring managers should have confirmed that the salary offer has been approved by Human Resources and department approvers.
 Setting a salary is based on experience and internal equity.
 It is unlawful to set wages based on a candidate’s past pay history.

 How to extend the conditional offer